Your Blood Sugar is Important

 Leptin: Second in Command

 What happens when you eat a carbohydrate?
-When you eat a carb, your body releases insulin 20 minutes after you eat it.
+When you eat “carbs”, your body releases insulin 20 minutes after you eat it.
 The raise in insulin triggers leptin which tells your brain and body that you are satisfied.

 Most people know you can become insulin resistant.
 Few people know about leptin resistance and what that means for our health.